-- Applications are available at each OACAC Neighborhood/Community center or at the OACAC Central Office.
+- Applications are available at each OACAC Neighborhood/Community center, on the Housing page of the OACAC website or at the OACAC Central Office.
 Applications may be mailed to interested families upon request. - The application process will involve two phases.
-The first is the "initial" application for assistance (referred to as a preapplication).
-This first phase results in the family's placement on the waiting list. - The preapplication will be dated, time-stamped, and referred to the PHA's central office where it will be maintained until such time as it is needed for processing. - The second phase is the "final determination of eligibility" (referred to as the full application).
+The first is the "initial" application for assistance (referred to as a pre-application).
+This first phase results in the family's placement on the waiting list. - The pre-application will be dated, time-stamped, and referred to the PHA's central office where it will be maintained until such time as it is needed for processing. - The second phase is the "final determination of eligibility" (referred to as the full application).
 The full application takes place when the family reaches the top of the waiting list and an offer of assistance is made.
 At this time the PHA ensures that verification of all HUD and PHA eligibility factors is current in order to determine the family's eligibility for the issuance of a voucher.